 Patient Centered Medical Home

-National Center for Medical Home Implementation.
-This resource is for health professionals, families, and anyone interested in creating a medical home for all children and youth.
+The American Academy of Pediatrics developed this resource for health professionals, families, and anyone interested in creating a medical home for all children and youth.

 NCQA’s Patient-Centered Medical Home (PCMH) 2011 is an innovative program for improving primary care.
 In a set of standards that describe clear and specific criteria, the program gives practices information about organizing care around patients, working in teams and coordinating and tracking care over time.

-The Health Resources and Services Administration (HRSA) supports and encourages all Section 330 funded health centers to become a recognized or accredited PCMH.
-CHAMPS has gathered the following information and resources to assist CHCs in understanding and becoming PCMHs.
-This webpage is designed to aid CHCs who are brand new to PCMH, those who have started the process of becoming a PCMH, and those who have already applied to become a recognized/accredited PCMH and require additional tools to successfully complete the process.
+This Web page, developed by the Community Health Association of Mountain/Plains States (CHAMPS), is designed to aid CHCs who are brand new to PCMH, those who have started the process of becoming a PCMH, and those who have already applied to become a recognized/accredited PCMH and require additional tools to successfully complete the process.

 go to top